|Indian Spice Market, Durban|

--Dried fruit and nuts (Try visit a Fruit and Veg City)
+-Dried fruit and nuts (Try Fruit and Veg City)

--Many different dried meat and game meat.
+-Dried meat and game meat products.
 Eg: Biltong, dry sausage.

 -Books, Music CD's, Dvd's.
 (Big music shops, Musica, Look & Listen)

 -Aloe products.
-(We have great quality and way cheaper than in Europe)
+(Great quality and cheaper than in Europe)

--All basic flu medications, eg: Strepsils, cold and flu tablets are cheaper.
+-Most basic medication is cheaper, eg: Strepsils, cold and flu tablets etc.